deepgram/web-next/content/blog/posts/supabase-authentication-vue/index.md

 ---
-title: How to Add Supabase Authentication to a Vue App
+title: "How to Add Supabase Authentication to a Vue App"
-description: In this post we will walk through getting authentication set up using Supabase and Vue 3.
+description: "In this post we will walk through getting authentication set up using Supabase and Vue 3."
 date: 2022-02-10
 cover: https://res.cloudinary.com/deepgram/image/upload/v1646690723/blog/2022/02/supabase-authentication-vue/Getting-Started-with-supabase-blog%402x.jpg
 authors: